 let worker = new Worker("worker.js");

-Next, we want our workers to communicate with our JavaScript file to facilitate data exchange between the two independent threads.
+Next, we want our worker object to communicate with our JavaScript file to facilitate data exchange between the two independent threads.

 Find below the types of data that can flow between them.